About Us

 The Centre is devoted to evaluating the quality of evidence in solid organ transplantation (kidney, heart, lung, pancreas, liver, etc.) and defines gaps in our knowledge in these different areas.
 This particularly relates to the evidence in organ preservation and the use of current immunosuppressant drugs and many of the newer ones have been evaluated over the last ten years.
 The Centre produces systematic reviews based in general on randomised control trials, remembering that systematic reviews are Level 1 evidence in the medical field.
 Many contributions have been made in kidney, liver and cardiac transplantation by the Research Fellows and Research Associates working in the unit.

 The Centre has also produced the electronic Transplant Library of all high-quality evidence in organ transplantation, including all randomised controlled trials, good-quality systematic reviews and clinical practice guidelines and this has been created to be easy and quick to search.
-This is proving extremely popular and for example is taken for all members of the European Society for Organ Transplantation and also the British Transplantation Society.
-In addition, the Canadian Society of Transplantion and the Texas Transplantation Society are amongst some of the other major groups that provide access to the Library for their members.
+This is proving extremely popular and is taken by a number of transplant scoieties and other major groups that provide access to the Library for their members.
 There are also numerous Institutions who also take the Transplant Library as one of their electronic data resources.
-The Transplant Evidence alert which contains new additions to the Transplant Library is circulated to 22,000 transplant professionals worldwide each month.
+The Transplant Evidence alert which contains new additions to the Transplant Library with commentary from CET staff is circulated to 22,000 transplant professionals worldwide each month.

-In July 2016 Peter Morris stepped down as Director and was replaced by the CEO Dr Liset Pengel and Mr Simon Knight, Deputy Director and consultant surgeon, as Co-directors.
-Both Liset and Simon have been with the CET from very early on, and are committed to continuing and expanding it's work.
+In July 2016 Peter Morris stepped down as Director and was replaced by the CEO Dr Liset Pengel and Prof. Simon Knight, Deputy Director and consultant surgeon, as Co-directors.
+Liset as now left the CET to pursue an exciting new role at Erasmus Medical Centre in Rotterdam, with Simon Knight taking over as Director.
 Mr John O’Callaghan is now the Deputy Director.
 The CET was renamed the Peter Morris Centre for Evidence in Transplantation to continue his legacy.